Vaginal Complaints

 With the drop in oestrogen levels in the postmenopause, the vaginal lining smooths out, and the vaginal surface lacks glycogen, which serves as nourishment for lactobacilli that are important for a healthy vaginal flora.
 Vaginal fluid decreases during the menopause, leading to vaginal dryness.
 Dryness in the vagina manifests as burning, itching, and pain during intercourse.
 Vaginal dryness is a risk factor for infectious diseases, and at the same time, problems with the urinary system, such as bladder infections, can also occur.

-Causes of vaginal dryness include, besides vaginal thinning, also medications, breastfeeding, as well as surgical and therapeutic procedures.
+Causes of vaginal dryness include, besides vaginal wasting, also medications, breastfeeding, as well as surgical and therapeutic procedures.
 Smoking and excessive intimate hygiene can also lead to vaginal dryness .

-Another large group of women who may be affected by vulvovaginal thinning are patients treated for breast cancer.
+Another large group of women who may be affected by vulvovaginal wasting are patients treated for breast cancer.
 Therapeutic treatments such as radiation therapy often have vaginal dryness as a side effect.

 Vaginal dryness